wikimedia/integration-zuul-config/dockerfiles/mediawiki-phan-seccheck/README.md

-##Volumes
+## Volumes

 **/mediawiki**

-This should be a copy of mediawiki.
+This should be a copy of mediawiki including the skin or extension you want to test.

 ## Example